 Hone in on your target market.
 Consider their social demographic make up – age, income, gender and socio economic status.
 Then take the time to really understand them – what types of media do they consume, where and how do they find their favourite content and what topics or information is likely to achieve the most engagement?

-Content that adds value to your audience is exactly what boosts their affiliation to your brand, product, or service.
+Content that adds Content that adds value to your audience is exactly what boosts their affiliation to your brand, product, or service.
 An affiliation like this can result in increased brand awareness, loyalty and sales.

 The temptation to dive right in is very real.
 Don’t do it!